noam1616/ETB/ReadMe.md

 ![RM_timeline](payloads/RM_timeline.png)

 #### Mark Outro
 `Mark Outro` is an important step in making life easier for our editors.
 This button will add a marker named `outro` to the timeline, allowing us later to     grammatically locate and replace the outro when localizing the videos, with no need to open Premiere.

 #### Render Draft
 `Render Draft` will do the following:
+- Create a new folder inside `Z:/ART/Projects/<project folder>/07.
+Render/03.
+Ongoing Versions` with today's date as a name.
+- Render the timeline using a h.264 preset. if in/out markers are present these will be used. otherwise it will go by the work area.
+- Create a subfolder named `PPP` and place a copy of the project there.

+#### Render Master [hidden]
+The `Render Master` button is hidden and will appear when you click the **Timeline** title.
+It will render a master file (uncompressed *quicktime animation*) into `Z:/ART/Projects/<project folder>/07.
+Render/05.
+Master`.
+    **rendering a master is not an everyday task. render a master only once all necessary approvals has been given and the video is finalized.**
+    *don't forget to `Mark Outro` before rendering a master video.*

 ## Project
 ![RM_project](payloads/RM_project.png)

+#### Save++
+`Save++` is equivalent to After Effect's `save incremental`.
+It's essentially a quick "Save As" command, locating the current project file and preforming a "Save As" to the same location, adding an incrementing number (`_01`) to the filename.
+If the next number is already taken it will be skipped.

+#### Export AAF
+Will do exactly what you think.
+All output options (including output location) are pre-defined, so no worries.

 ## Footage
 ![RM_footage](payloads/RM_footage.png)